New Broncos and Families

 What to Do This Fall

 What should you be doing in your first semester to work towards your career goals?
 Here are some ideas:

 - Get an on-campus job (find them on Handshake) to learn more about your workplace interests and preferences, and develop professional skills that will help you qualify for internships later.
-(Career Services can help you with your resumes, cover letters, and interviewing for jobs.)
+(Make a Career Services appointment for help with your resumes, cover letters, and interviewing for jobs.)

 - Join a student club or organization.
 This will help you explore your interests and connect with a network of other students with similar interests.
 There are opportunities to take on all kinds of volunteer roles and leadership positions which will help you develop skills and build your resume.